Logimancer/traycom/README.md

 ![system tray](https://github.com/Logimancer/traycom/assets/151105595/cf868700-e65a-4931-805e-7bd3284e3ca3)

-Right-clicking on the TrayCom icon will show current connected devices.
+Right-clicking on the TrayCom icon will show currently connected COM devices.

 This is what TrayCom shows with no COM ports present on the computer.
 Clicking the "Refresh" menu item will check for new COM ports: